zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/introduction/introduction.md

 Estimated Lab Time: 20 minutes

 ### About Oracle Cloud Infrastructure GoldenGate

-Oracle Cloud Infrastructure GoldenGate is a fully-managed cloud service that uses Oracle GoldenGate Microservices to help you replicate data in real time, at scale, in the cloud.
+Oracle Cloud Infrastructure GoldenGate is a fully-managed cloud service that uses Oracle GoldenGate Microservices to replicate data in real time, at scale, in the cloud.
 It processes data as it moves from one or more data management systems to target databases in Oracle Cloud Infrastructure.

 ### Objectives